Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 First of all, look closely at the fabric.

-2 - Feel
+2 - The feel

 3 - The price of real silk

-The silk is generally more expensive than imitations.
+Real silk is generally more expensive than imitations.

 A fully factory-produced polyester satin will therefore be cheaper than a genuine silk fabric.

-4 - Combustion
+4 - Burning

 Finally, you can burn a small piece of silk to test its quality.

 Its smell will be similar to that of burnt hair.
 This is due to the 100% natural composition of real silk.
-It's made up of proteins, like our hair: that's what gives it its characteristic smell when silk is burned.
+It's made up of proteins, like our hair: that's what gives it that characteristic smell when silk is burned.

 Synthetic imitations, on the other hand, melt more easily and give off the smell of burnt plastic.